BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 #### **Step M: Store in Safes** [^16]
 1. [  ] Sign the plastic case of your Ledgers with a permanent marker, or use an engraving tool to sign it.[^17]
-2. [  ] OPTIONAL: Store materials in tamper-resistant bag and sign it; [  ] OPTIONAL: Store materials in fire resistant bag.
+2. [  ] OPTIONAL: Store materials in tamper-evident bag and sign it; [  ] OPTIONAL: Store materials in fire resistant bag.
 3. [  ] Place encrypted key-related devices and non-key devices in your Home Safe, including one Ledger, the your instructions for heirs, and one copy of the xpub and cold storage addresses.
 The safe should NOT have a copy of any unencrypted recovery phrases or the PIN.
 4. [  ] Place unencrypted key-related materials in the safety deposit box, including the CryptoTag and the paper Recovery Phrase and PIN.
 Also store duplicates: the second Ledger, the second copy of instructions, and one copy of the xpub and cold storage addresses.